 Before returning to Jianshui, we will visit the Twin Dragon Bridge, taking its name from the two rivers which weave dragon-like through its 17 arches.
 It is one of the oldest bridges in all of China, and is a wonderful piece of stonework.
 After this stop, we will head back to the hotel.

 Overnight in Jianshui.

-After breakfast, pay a visit to the county of Lunan, to discover the Stone Forest, which is roughly 10km away from the main site but just as impressive.
+After breakfast, head to SHILIN, then pay a visit to Stone Forest, which is roughly 10km away from the main site but just as impressive.
 While this maze of “stone trees” is fascinating, it’s also easy to get lost in; so it’s imperative to always follow the guide!

 After the pagoda visit, head back to the old town of Dali and explore some typical Bai homes.
 A relaxed and warm atmosphere seems to ooze from these white walled homes, which are often decorated by paintings representing mountains, running water, birds and flowers.
 Their front porches, famous throughout the country, are distinguished by their beautifully carved arches.

 Start the day with a drive along the shores of Erhai Lake, getting acquainted the daily life of the Bai fishermen.
 The pace of life for most local people hasn’t changed much in decades and the local culture here is quite different than that found in Dali.
 Pay a visit to a local market that’s held every day in various villages around the lake.
 Continue on to Shaxi

 SHAXI was once a major stop on the Tea-Horse Road that ran through the region, forming a major part of its heritage and history.
 While less well known than the Silk Road, it still remains a key trade route between the most remote areas of Xishuangbanna (in the far south of Yunnan), Tibet and, by extension, Nepal, Laos, Burma and India.